GenomicDataInfrastructure/gdi-userportal-docs/content/docs/release-process/_index.md

 Once all necessary changes are merged to `main`, please follow this process:
 - Ensure `CHANGELOG.md` is up to date.
 - Push a new tag following the versioning and releases described in this page.
-The tag name follows `v{major}.{minor}`.
+The tag name follows `v{major}.{minor}.{patch}`.
 Example:
 ```bash
 $ git tag -a v1.2.0 -m "GDI MS08"
 $ git push origin v1.2.0